oxyno-zeta/express-joi-middleware/README.md

 ## Features
 - Joi validator middleware for ExpressJS
-- Fully customizable
+- Fully customizable (Your can give your validation callback, Joi options, allow the middleware to respond Bad Request, ...)
-- Possible to pass your 'Joi' module
+- Possible to give your 'Joi' module

 ## How to use
 ### Install